Unbundling the unbundlers - The end of winner-takes-all

 All that is, however, poised to change.

-Web3 holds the promise of fundamentally rearchitecting market infrastructure and governance, backed by protocols designed for minimal extraction.
+Protocols hold the promise of fundamentally rearchitecting market infrastructure and governance.
 Done right, this would move us from a world of winner-takes-all to a world of winners-share-all, as they build together and benefit together.

-This essay is the first of a series on reimagining markets for a Web3 world.
+This essay is the first of a series on reimagining markets for a world of protocols.

 Let’s dive right in!